flutter/website/src/docs/cookbook/forms/retrieve-input.md

   title: Handling changes to a text field
   path: /docs/cookbook/forms/text-field-changes
 next:
-  title: Adding Material Touch Ripples
+  title: Adding Material touch ripples
   path: /docs/cookbook/gestures/ripples
 ---

-In this recipe, we'll see how to retrieve the text a user has typed into a text field.
+In this recipe,
+learn how to retrieve the text a user has entered into a text field.

 ## Directions